Chemistry & Biochemistry

 Dr. Aaron Monte

-Researchers in my labs are involved in the application of organic chemistry techniques to the discovery, synthesis, and development of new drug molecules.
-In one area, we have been trying to identify new antibiotics present in wild fungi and green plants.
-We are now attempting to synthesize several analogs of one natural product we discovered in the leaves of the "sweet fern" plant, which grows near Lake Superior and has been used in traditional medicine by Wisconsin Native Americans.
-In another area, we are attempting to better understand the mechanism of action of psychedelic drugs and how they influence the function of certain serotonin receptors and neurons.
+Researchers in my labs apply synthetic organic chemistry methods to the discovery, preparation, and development of new drug molecules.
+In one area, we have identified new anti-infectives present in wild fungi and green plants and have synthesized several analogs of a natural product found in the leaves of the "Sweet Fern" plant, Comptonia peregrina, which grows around Lake Superior and has been used in traditional medicine by Wisconsin Indigenous peoples (Ojibwe) for thousands of years.
+That work has led to the discovery of some exciting new synthetic drug targets for treating severe infection (anti-MRSA/anti-VRE), parasitic disease (anthelmintic), cancer (anti-melanoma), and a range of hyper-pigmentation skin conditions (such as vitiligo, etc.).
+Students working in this area are currently focused on synthesizing a promising new anti-melanoma drug, “A-11.”
+In another area, we are attempting to better understand the general mechanisms of action of psychedelic drugs and how they influence the function of serotonin, dopamine, epinephrine, and other neurotransmitter central nervous system (CNS) neurons and their role in human consciousness.
 Here, we prepare rigid analogs of classic hallucinogenic phenethylamines using standard organic synthetic methods.
+Please feel free to drop by my office at any time, or to E-mail me for additional information.

 Nuclear Chemistry